folio-org/docs/content/en/docs/Settings/Settings_acquisition_units/Settings_acquisition_units.md

 *   **Settings (acquisition units): Can view, edit, create and delete settings.** This permission allows you to manage acquisition unit settings.

-Note: This is the only permission available for acquisition unit settings.
-You can assign permissions to users in the Users app.
+*   **Settings (acquisition units): Manage acquisition unit user assignments.**  This permission allows you to assign users to acquisition units.

 ## Keyboard shortcuts